Corned beef and potato pie, these individual shortcrust pastry pies get a generous shake of Worcestershire sauce and taste of my childhood!

 Equipment Used

 I only name-check brands of equipment if I think they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section of the recipe.
+But if you have any questions, feel free to ask them in the comments section of the recipe.

 - Oven.